-As previously mentioned, the state legislature has clearly expressed its confidence in the Standards by enacting Section 540, which states that marketability of title shall be determined in accordance with the thencurrent title examination standards of the OBA.5 It should be noted, however, that the state legislature has expressly provided for such Standards to apply only to the payment of proceeds.
+It should be noted that the State Legislature has only expressly provided for such Standards to apply in the above specified situation.
 Therefore, it cannot be presumed that the courts will find that there was legislative intent to automatically apply the Standards to every surface or other mineral conveyance or transaction.